KatarzynaDworak/rwd-website-project/README.md

     padding: 2px;
 }

+clamp() here ensures the margin values are responsive and stay within the defined minimum and maximum limits, adapting to different screen sizes.

 **Min() and Max() Functions:**

 I use these functions to set upper and lower bounds for various properties, allowing for more control over the layout.